bronson/shrimp/README.md

    Then to run the app `unicorn_rails -c config/unicorn.conf` (from rails_root) (taken from pdfkit readme: https://github.com/pdfkit/pdfkit)

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 ## Copyright

 Shrimp is Copyright © 2012 adeven (Manuel Kniep).
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

+Shrimple is Copyright © 2013 Scott Bronson and may be redistributed under the same terms.